ZhangGuangxu/timingwheel2/README.md

 # timingwheelm
-timing wheel use map as part of internal implementation
+timing wheel use map as part of internal implementation.It is just an exprimental.